 The project is mainly supervised by Giulia Vico, and co-supervised by Riccardo Bommarco and Giuliano Di Baldassarre and is part of a collaboration with Monique Smith in gathering long term agricultural data from various European and North American cropping systems.

 Having completed my bachelor studies in Natural Sciences, part of my background is based on a olistic knowledge of biotic and abiotic earth sciences subjects.
 I further specialized my background in ecology and nature conservation by obtaining a MSc in Ecology and Conservation in Uppsala University.

-Through the study of ecological theories (from general to population and community ecology) and applied ecological methods within conservation biology (from sampling to statistical methods, applied use of stochastic and deterministic models) I have acquired a deeper understanding of the anthropological impact on natural environments and which approaches can be effective in restoring biodiversity and threatened species.
+Through the study of ecological theories and applied ecological methods within conservation biology I have acquired a deeper understanding of the anthropological impact on natural environments and which approaches can be effective in restoring biodiversity and threatened species.